Biplane fighter aces

 TOTAL: 4 destroyed.

-(a) 250 Squadron claimed two Bf110s of III/ZG 26, which lost two aircraft; Felwebel Walter Schöne and his passenger, Unteroffizier Karl Rohde, a war film cameraman, and Unteroffizier Friedrich Wiesböck and his gunner Gefreiter Otto, all being lost.
+(a) 250 Squadron claimed two Bf 110s of III/ZG 26, which lost two aircraft; Felwebel Walter Schöne and his passenger, Unteroffizier Karl Rohde, a war film cameraman, and Unteroffizier Friedrich Wiesböck and his gunner Gefreiter Otto, all being lost.

-(b) Claimed in combat with Bf109s from JG 27.
+(b) Claimed in combat with Bf 109s from 1./JG 27, which didn’t suffer any losses.

 Sources: